DGS Program Admissions Standards

 Admission to the Diagnostic Genetic Sciences Program is competitive.
 The following guidelines have been established to help students applying to the program prepare for the admissions process.
 This is a guide only and is not intended to provide absolute standards of admission.
 Pre-requisite courses should have been completed or will be completed by the end of the semester for which the application is being submitted.
 All applications are given individual attention, and there are no predetermined, absolute minimum standards, aside from those established by the Department of Allied Health Sciences itself.
 The size of the applicant pool, and the academic records and non-academic experiences of the applicant pool varies from year to year, and influences to selection process.

-Admission decisions for the Diagnostic Genetic Sciences Program are based on the following criteria:
+Admission decisions for the DGS Program are based on the following

 Total Grade Point Average (TGPA) – A TGPA of 2.2 is necessary to apply to any program in the Department of Allied Health Sciences, however, a TGPA of 2.7 or higher is often necessary to be competitive for admission to the Diagnostic Genetic Sciences Program.